 Headaches – Some women experience migraine headaches at the time of pregnancy.
 However, some women who otherwise suffer from migraine headaches may get a little relief with pregnancy.

-Mood swings – This is another of the common symptoms of being pregnant.
-Many women experience going through a wide variety of emotions all throughout pregnancy due to hormonal changes.
+Mood swings – This is another of the common first pregnancy symptoms.
+Many women experience going through a wide variety of emotions throughout pregnancy due to hormonal changes.

 Dizziness – Changing hormones and fast heartbeat may cause a dip in blood pressure in the initial stages of pregnancy.
 This may cause many women to experience periods of nausea or dizziness.

-Vivid dreams – Many women report to dramatic dreams during pregnancy.
+Vivid dreams – Many women report dramatic dreams during pregnancy.
 Thanks to surging hormones.

 To be sure if you are pregnant or not, buy a pregnancy test kit from your local chemist or visit your doctor.
 You can take the test the very first day you miss your period.
 It takes almost fifteen days from the time you conceive for the pregnancy hormone to show in the urine.
 Therefore, there is no need to go for the test too soon.

-It may be that your first pregnancy test results turn out to be negative but if you are experiencing some of the early symptoms of being pregnant and you have missed your period, it is recommended that you go for a re-test to confirm you pregnancy.
+Side effects of being pregnant include nausea, vomiting, tiredness, breast changes, and frequent urination.
+It may be that your first pregnancy test results turn out to be negative but if you are experiencing some of these pre-pregnancy symptoms and you have missed your period, it is recommended that you go for a re-test to confirm your pregnancy.